Geheime Feldpolizei: Dealing with desertion or former captives

 From mid-1943 onwards, the GFP was ordered to track down and capture all deserters after some Wehrmacht soldiers in France and the Soviet Union had begun joining partisan groups.
-By 1944, desertion rates rapidly rose following the major retreats of Operation Bagration and the Falaise pocket.
-The Geheime Feldpolizei arrested 3142 Wehrmacht personnel for desertion from Army Group Centre in 1944.
+By 1944, desertion rates rapidly rose following the major retreats after the Soviet Operation Bagration offensive and the destruction of German forces in the Falaise pocket in France.
+The Geheime Feldpolizei arrested 3,142 Wehrmacht personnel for desertion from Army Group Centre in 1944.
 But many troops were victims of increasingly confused rear areas where competing, often overlapping responsibilities of many military departments meant soldiers did not have the correct papers or were in the wrong locations.
 Convicted soldiers were either shot or sent to Strafbattalione.
 The GFP also investigated any claims of defeatism talk in ordinary infantry.

 Another specialist unit called Gruppe 729 was created to interrogate all Wehrmacht soldiers who had managed to escape from Soviet captivity.
 The general fear was that the NKVD may have "re-educated" these former captives to spread defeatism and anti-fascist propaganda (see Wehrkraftzersetzung).
 Soldiers suspected of being Soviet spies were sent to a special GFP camp at Danzig in present-day Poland.
 By 1944, the camp held 400 prisoners.
 Many were brutally beaten, starved, tortured, interrogated and subsequently executed.